1996 United States presidential election: Candidates gallery

 A number of Republican candidates entered the field to challenge the incumbent Democratic president, Bill Clinton.

 The fragmented field of candidates debated issues such as a flat tax and other tax cut proposals, and a return to supply-side economic policies popularized by Ronald Reagan.
 More attention was drawn to the race by the budget stalemate in 1995 between Congress and the president, which caused temporary shutdowns and slowdowns in many areas of federal government service.

 Former Secretary of Labor Lynn Martin of Illinois, who served in the United States House of Representatives from Illinois's 16th District and was the 1990 Republican U.S. Senate nominee losing to incumbent Paul Simon conducted a bid for most of 1995, but withdrew before the Iowa caucuses as polls showed her languishing far behind.
 She participated in a number of primary presidential debates before withdrawing.
-Martin's predecessor in Congress, John Anderson had made first a Republican then independent presidential bid in 1980.
-Also, Simon who defeated Martin for the U.S. Senate had run for president as a Democrat in 1988.
+Martin's predecessor in Congress, John Anderson, had made first a Republican, then independent, presidential bid in 1980.
+Also, Simon, who defeated Martin for the U.S. Senate, had run for president as a Democrat in 1988.

 Former U.S. Army General and future Secretary of State Colin Powell was widely courted as a potential Republican nominee.
 However, on November 8, 1995, Powell announced that he would not seek the nomination.
 Former and future Defense Secretary Donald Rumsfeld formed a presidential campaign exploratory committee, but declined to formally enter the race.
 Former Secretary of State James A. Baker III and former Secretary of Education William Bennett both flirted with bids, and both even set up exploratory committees for a number of months, but both finally declared within days of each other that they would not run.

 Former Secretary of Defense and future Vice President of the United States Dick Cheney was touted by many as a possible candidate for the presidency, but he declared his intentions not to run in early 1995.
-Then-Texas governor and future president George W. Bush was also urged by some party leaders to seek the Republican Party nomination, but opted against doing so.